-For her four decades in the spotlight, Chaka Khan has virtually defined the term "Soul Diva," through a string of memorable, soulful performances and a singularly strong personality both as a member of Rufus and as a solo artist.
+For her five decades in the spotlight, Chaka Khan has virtually defined the term "Soul Diva," through a string of memorable, soulful performances and a singularly strong personality both as a member of Rufus and as a solo artist.

 Born Yvette Stevens in Chicago, she changed her name to the African-influenced Chaka Khan while still a teenager.
 At age 19 Khan joined an established Chicago soul/funk group that was renamed Rufus, and she and the band played Midwest locations (including, amazingly, my brother's Flint, Michigan 1973 prom) before signing with ABC Records and recording the Stevie Wonder-penned classic "Tell Me Something Good" in 1974.
 The funky, sexy cut shot Rufus to the top of the Soul Music world, a place the group kept for nearly a decade.
 And while the band developed into one of the tightest, funkiest groups in popular music, the spotlight was always reserved for the mesmerizing Khan.